Tyrrrz/Contextual/Readme.md

 }
 ```

-Context are also stacked separately depending on their type, so you can easily compose them:
+Context are also stacked separately depending on their type, so you can easily compose them as well:

 ```csharp
 using (Context.Provide(new FooContext("foo")))